aliartiza75/aws-route53-hosted-zones-backup/README.md

 ## Overview

-It contains the manifests for the AWS Route53 hosted zones configuration backup lambda.
+It contains the manifests for the AWS Route53 hosted zones configuration backup lambda